Consultant Dermatologist Dr Alia Ahmed

 MBBS BSc Psychology (Hons) MRCP (Derm)

-Dr Alia Ahmed is a Consultant Dermatologist who sees and treats adults and children for all skin conditions.
-Dr Ahmed specialises in the psychological effects of chronic skin disease and the link between the skin and stress.
+Dr Alia Ahmed is a Consultant Dermatologist who sees and treats adults, young people and children.
+Dr Ahmed sees patients with hair loss and also specialises in psychodermatology (the psychological effects of chronic skin disease and the link between the skin and stress).
 Dr Alia Ahmed works in the NHS in Windsor at King Edward VII Hospital and in London at the Royal London Hospital, Whitechapel.

 Why see Dr Alia Ahmed